venetsia/Tic-Tac-ToeGame/README.md

 Tool chain for building - Notepad++ v7.5.4 (32-bit)
 Running on: Visual Studio 2017 Tools Command Prompt (Developer Command Prompt for Vs 2017 (DEV))

-Explaining how to use the wordcount application
+Explaining how to use the Tic-Tac-Toe application
 	1) open Developer Command Prompt for Vs 2017 (DEV)
 	2) type nmake coursework
+	3) type tic-tac-toeMenu.exe
-	3) To delete all of the *.obj/ *.exe/ .*asm type nmake clean
+	4) To delete all of the *.obj/ *.exe/ .*asm type nmake clean

 A quick overview:
 When you run the program you will have four opitons: 1.
 Multiple Player, 2.
 Single Player vs AI, 3.
 Replay Multiple player game and 4.
 Exit.